AI by Hand ✍️

 Yesterday, DeepSeek released version 3.2, formally introducing DSA (DeepSeek Sparse Attention) and releasing both the Python reference implementation and open pre-trained weights.
 I’ve been busy building an Excel reference implementation to help a partner company grasp the math behind DSA and begin constructing its own version.

-I created four new sets of worksheets to illustrate the following:
+I created four new sets of drawings to illustrate the following:

 1. Sine & Cosine Positional Encoding Patterns